Vietnamese spicy shrimp in tamarind sauce

 Cilantro, minced, for garnish

-Make the sauce by mixing all the ingredients.
-Allow to sit for 30 minutes, and taste for spice, sour and sweet.
-The flavors should be beautifully balanced with the predominant flavor being sour.
+Mix all the ingredients to make the sauce.
+Let it sit for 30 minutes, and taste for spice, sour, and sweet.
+The flavours should be beautifully balanced, with the predominant flavour being sour.
 Adjust as needed.

-Heat a wok with the oil till hot.
-Add the shallots and the garlic and sauté for 30 seconds till they are fragrant, bit not colored.
-Add the shrimp and cook till they just start turning pink, about 1 minute.
-The shrimp may release water but that is okay.
+Heat the oil in a wok until hot.
+Add the shallots and garlic and sauté for 30 seconds until fragrant but not coloured.
+Add the shrimp and cook until they just start turning pink, about 1 minute.
+The shrimp may release water, but that is okay.

 Add the sauce and toss the shrimp well.
 Cook for an additional 2 minutes till the sauce has dried out and the shrimp are coated with the liquids.